Jonathan Lichtenstein is Professor of Drama in the Department of Literature, Film, and Theatre Studies at the University of Essex.

 “If you read one book this year, make it The Berlin Shadow.
-It is deeply moving, utterly compelling, touchingly funny and so beautifully written that at times it takes your breath away.
-It taught me so much about love, life, memory and time that I feel I have grown wiser and more appreciative of my own life because of it.
+It is deeply moving, utterly compelling, touchingly funny, and so beautifully written that at times it takes your breath away.
+It taught me so much about love, life, memory, and time that I feel I have grown wiser and more appreciative of my own life because of it.
+Lichtenstein has a rare gift that I hope will be shared with readers all over the world.
 I cannot praise this book enough.
 Every adjective I come up with falls short.
-Lichtenstein has a rare gift that I hope will be shared with readers all over the world.”
+It’s beautiful.”

-A formally audacious and deeply moving memoir in three timeframes that confronts the defining trauma of the twentieth century, and its effects on a father and son.
+A deeply moving memoir that confronts the defining trauma of the twentieth century, and its effects on a father and son.

 In 1939, Jonathan Lichtenstein's father Hans escaped Nazi-occupied Berlin as a child refugee on the Kindertransport.
 Almost every member of his family died after Kristallnacht, and, upon arriving in England to make his way in the world alone, Hans turned his back on his German Jewish culture.